Community Health Systems: Recent developments (2015–present)

 On May 22, 2019, AdventHealth announced they had signed definitive agreements to purchase 193-bed Heart of Florida Regional Medical Center in Davenport, Florida, and 160-bed Lake Wales Medical Center in Lake Wales, Florida, from affiliates of CHS.

 In December 2019, CHS announced that subsidiaries of the company have completed the sale of three Virginia hospitals - Southside Regional Medical Center in Petersburg, Southampton Memorial Hospital in Franklin, and Southern Virginia Regional Medical Center in Emporia, effective on January 1, 2020.

-During the COVID-19 pandemic, CHS received around a quarter-billion in federal COVID-19 relief funds.
-During the pandemic, CHS-owned hospitals also filed more than 19,000 lawsuits against their patients for unpaid medical bills.

 On April 27, 2020, CHS announced that an affiliate of the company has signed a definitive agreement to sell its majority ownership interest in 84‑bed St. Cloud Regional Medical Center and its associated healthcare operations in St. Cloud, Florida, to a subsidiary of Orlando Health.
 Orlando Health currently holds minority ownership interest in St. Cloud and will purchase the remaining interest through this transaction.

 On September 30, 2020, CHS announced that an affiliate of the company has completed the sale of 480-bed Bayfront Health St. Petersburg and its associated assets to a subsidiary of Orlando Health.

 In its annual Form 10-K filed in 2019, it identified Florida, Texas and Indiana as areas of geographic concentration.

 In 2014, CHS had around 200 hospitals, but the number had declined to around 85 in 2021.

-From March 2020 to May 2021 - during the COVID-19 pandemic - CHS filed more than 19,000 lawsuits against individuals for not being able to pay off their medical debt (some from hospitals it no longer owned) even as the company collected over $700 million in Covid relief funds from the federal government.
-Many of these lawsuits are against people who cannot pay the legal fees to challenge CHS in court.
+From March 2020 to May 2021, during the COVID-19 pandemic, CHS filed more than 19,000 lawsuits against individuals for not being able to pay off their medical debt (some from hospitals it no longer owned) even as the company collected over $700 million in Covid relief funds from the federal government.
+Many of these lawsuits were against people who could not pay the legal fees to challenge CHS in court.
 (Due to the fact that these are civil suits and not criminal suits, the defendants do not receive a state-appointed lawyer.)
 In 2020, CHS posted its most profitable year in at least a decade.